relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

  * Version: 0.1
  * License: (MIT) We do sell consulting services http://BayesAnalytic.com/contact
  * Dependencies:

    - GO Code is cross platform and will run Linux.
 This softwar was built using version 1.7.3 windows/amd 64
     - Python code: Was tested with Python 3.5.2 64 bit
     - TensorFlow: Lots of crazy dependencies See: tlearn/tensflowReadme.docx

 ### How to Use ###
-  * **python quant_filt.py** - Runs test on gesture classification data.
-    Shows how quantized concept can be used to implement a splay like search tress.
-The more quant buckets used the more precise.
-This is an alternative to the probability model and can provide superior results in some instance.

-  * **python [quant_prob.py](quant_prob.py)** - Runs a test on gesture classification data demonstrates quantized probability theory in smallest possible piece of python code.
-A more complete version is implemented in classify.go
+  * Install python.
+We tested 3.5.2 but should work with newer versions. only needed if you want to run TensorFlow or Python samples we supplied.

+  * Install GO.

+  * Install TensorFlow, TFLearn and run their basic tests to ensure they run correctly.
+This may also require installing CUDA depending on whether you want to use the GPU version of TensorFlow.
+TFLearn requires Python we tested ours with python 3.5.2

+  * **setGoEvn.bat** - will set the GOHOME directory to current working directory in a command prompt.
+This is required for the GO compiler to find the source code.
+Tested on windows 10 but should be similar on linux.

-  * **[makeGO.bat](makeGO.bat)** - if you have GO set up then open a command line at the base directory containing makeGO.bat and run it.
-It should setup GOHOME and build the executable files.
-Tested on windows 10.
+  * **[makeGO.bat](makeGO.bat)** - First install GO and ensure it has been added to PATH.
+Open a command line at the base directory containing makeGO.bat and run it.
+It will build the executables based on GO that are needed to run the tests.
+Tested on windows 10 but should be similar on linux.

-  * **[splitData.bat](splitData.bat)** - Creates sub .train.csv and test.csv files for the files
+  * **[splitData.bat](splitData.bat)** - Creates sub .train.csv and
-    used in the GO classifier tests.
+    test.csv files for the files used in the classifier tests.
 Uses splitCSVFile.exe which is built by makeGo.

-  * **setGoEvn.bat** - will set the GOHOME directory to current working directory in a command prompt.
+Run this before attempting to run the classifier to ensure proper data is present.

   * **go build src/classifyTest.go**
     builds executable classifyTest from GO source.